huyj2001-ship-it/HiViTrack/README.md

 # HiViTrack
-A novel hierarchical object tracking method, inspired by HiViT, using MLP for shallow feature extraction.
+A novel hierarchical visual object tracking method, inspired by HiViT, using MLP for shallow feature extraction.